Brown Environmental Leadership Labs: Eastern Sierras

 Experience

-BELL students are expected to reduce their cell phone use, allowing them to fully engage with the community and beautiful surroundings.
+You are expected to reduce your cell phone use while at BELL, allowing you to fully engage with the community and beautiful surroundings.
 By breaking ties to these technologies, you will be able to be more mindful of the natural environment and build more intentional friendships.
-On-site staff will collect students’ phones and return them during specific parts of the program, including off-site field trips.
-While this may be an unfamiliar experience for many students, it is often an aspect of the trip students appreciate most.
-We expect students to plan ahead to be without their cell phones during most of the program, however the group will always be reachable via the program cell phone, which will be held by the on-site staff.
-The phone number to the program cell phone will be provided to families of accepted students prior to the program.
+While this may be an unfamiliar experience for some, it is often an aspect of the trip students appreciate most.
+You should plan ahead to be without your cell phone during most of the program, including the use of your phone’s camera.
+The group will always be reachable via the program cell phone, which will be held by the on-site staff.
+The phone number to the program cell phone will be provided to families of enrolled students prior to the program.

 Residential and Student Life

-• At the end of the program, you’ll spend one night at a hotel near the Reno-Tahoe airport before departing.
+• On the first and last night of the program, you’ll spend one night in Reno, Nevada near the Reno-Tahoe airport before departing.
+You will share a room with one to four peers, grouped by gender identity.

 • Program staff live on site and are available 24 hours a day to provide support and supervision.